Things to do in NYC – Morgan Library

-Morgan Library, NYC – Visit with KIDS – Talk while you ponder
+Things to do in NYC – Morgan Library – Talk while you ponder

 Talk with the kid while you visit.
 If you had the money that the Morgan family did, what would you collect?
 What would your library hold?
 What sort of rug or sky light would you put in?
 Conversations with the kids are always interesting!

-Morgan Library, NYC – Visit with KIDS – The Nitty Gritty
+Things to do in NYC – Morgan Library – The Nitty Gritty

 It gets cold in NYC but don’t worry about the coats and hats and gloves and all the other stuff you need to lug around to stay warm…there is a free coat check.
 Hungry kids need a snack!
 There is a small place to eat there, too.

 Check out the Morgan Library hours and info for current Morgan Library exhibits here.
 FREE admission on Friday evenings from 7 – 9 p.m. and if you want to see just the sections mentioned in this post you can go FREE Tuesday 3-5 p.m. and Friday 7-9 p.m. and Sunday 4-6 p.m.